Call – 2017

 Charles is a member of the civil team in Chambers and has a busy practice focused on real property, commercial chancery law and costs.

 Charles also has a particular interest in legal writing.
 He is the author of ‘A Practical Guide to Non-party Costs Orders’ (2021, Law Brief Publishing) and has contributed to seminars for the Judicial College concerning: developments in public law, modern challenges in treaty-based commercial arbitration and counter-terrorism legislation.
 He also assisted in editing a major legal textbook on international environmental law for its 7th edition and contributed to an anthology on British contributions to international law.

-Before joining, Charles worked as a Researcher in London for organisations including Google, Goldman Sachs and Munch Re.
+Before joining Chambers, Charles worked as a Researcher in London for organisations including Google, Goldman Sachs and Munch Re.
 He has also worked with a number of charities in a legal capacity including: Citizens Advice, the Free Representation Unit, the Personal Support Unit at the Royal Courts of Justice and the Bingham Centre for the Rule of Law.

 Charles is regularly instructed on all aspects of property law litigation, commonly: boundary disputes, easements and leasehold disputes.
 He has assisted corporate and individual clients at all stages of property disputes including: initial advice, drafting pleadings, alternative dispute resolution and hearings.
 Charles has been specifically praised in this field by his solicitor clients.